Parent wellbeing during COVID-19 and isolation, quarantine or lockdown: why it’s important

 - If you have flexibility, think about how to arrange your work to suit you and your family.
 For example, if you have a partner, you might be able to take turns during the day doing paid work and caring for children.

-- If you’re working from home, have clear start and finish times or block out parts of the day for work, rather than constantly checking in with work.
+- If you’re working from home, have clear start and finish times or block out parts of the day for work, rather than constantly checking in.

 - Think about ways to leave work behind at the end of the day.
 For example, review your day in your mind before you finish or have a ritual like walking around the block or doing a five-minute workout or meditation.

-Lockdown is a challenging experience for parents and children.
+Isolation, quarantine or lockdown is challenging for both parents and children.
 But it can also have benefits for your family wellbeing if you can make the most of family time, use routines, stay connected with others, and manage family conflict in positive ways.

 Getting support during COVID-19